cjstehno/ersatz/README.md

 The additional "signing." properties are required to sign the artifacts, see the Signing section below for more details.

-Once the artifacts have been published, sign into https://s01.oss.sonatype.org and navigate to the "Staging Repositories" and "Close" the published artifacts - this may take some time to appear.
+Once the artifacts have been published, sign-in to https://s01.oss.sonatype.org and navigate to the "Staging Repositories" and "Close" the published artifacts - this may take some time to appear.
 If there are errors, you can "Drop" it, fix them and publish again.

 After you have successfully "closed" the staging repository, you can release it by pressing the "Release" button.